yunojuno/django-request-token/README.rst

 Contributing
 ============

-This is by no means complete - it can't cope with requirements that are anything other than '==', and it doesn't (yet) help with updating the requirements file itself.
-However, it's good enough to be of value, hence releasing it.
-If you would like to contribute to the project, usual Github rules
+This is by no means complete, however, it's good enough to be of value, hence releasing it.
-apply:
+If you would like to contribute to the project, usual Github rules apply:

 1. Fork the repo to your own account
 2. Submit a pull request